nwang783/starlis-ai/starlis-callhandling/README.md

 3. User authentication is required for all endpoints
 4. Sensitive credentials are stored in Firebase and not exposed in API responses
 5. Environment variables should be kept secure and never committed to version control
-6. JWT tokens expire after 1 hour
+6. JWT tokens are single-use only
+7. Tokens expire after 5 minutes
-7. Only requests from allowed origins are accepted
+8. Only requests from allowed origins are accepted
-8. All requests must include a valid JWT token
+9. All requests must include a valid JWT token
+10. Used tokens cannot be reused

 ## Support